mathi330/cart263/exercises/wheres-sausage-dog-new-game-plus/README.md

-# Template p5 project

-This is the README file for the entire project.
-For more official projects you should write information here about the nature of the project, your name, any special explanations of how the project works, etc.
+# Where's Sausage Dog?

+Mathilde Davan

+This is a game where you need to find the sausage dog hidden among other animals.
+It has three levels of difficulty.
+The number of random animals increases for each level.
+Once you find the sausage dog, it spins for a bit before the ending screen appears.
+It is possible to go back to the intro page once reaching the end and trying another level.